 England, Scotland and Wales

-A 4kWp system can generate around 3,800 kilowatt hours of electricity a year in the south of England – that's the same amount of electricity as it takes to turn the London Eye 25 times.
-It will save nearly two tonnes of carbon dioxide every year - that’s the same amount of electricity as it takes to turn the Falkirk Wheel 2,100 times.
-A 4kWp system in Scotland can generate about 3,200 kilowatt hours of electricity a year – more than three quarters of a typical household's electricity needs.
+A 4kWp system can generate around 3,800 kilowatt hours of electricity a year in the south of England – that's the same amount of electricity as it takes to turn the London Eye 50 times.
+It will save nearly two tonnes of carbon dioxide every year.
+A 4kWp system in Scotland can generate about 3,200 kilowatt hours of electricity a year – that’s the same amount of electricity as it takes to turn the Falkirk Wheel 2,100 times.
 It will save more than a tonne and a half of carbon dioxide every year.

 The average domestic solar PV system is 4kWp and costs £5,000 - 8,000 (including VAT at 5 per cent).

 |Location||Feed-in Tariff generation and export payments based on a 4Kw PV system (£/year)||Electricity bill savings (£/year)||Carbon dioxide (kgCO2/year)|

 |System eligible for the tariff between 1st July 2016 and 30th September 2016 (Q3)||System eligible for the tariff between 1st October and 31st December (Q4)|

 |London, South England||£255||£255||£240||£70||1,900 kg|